feldmanjonm/synthetic-audio/README.md

 Date released: June 5, 2023

-call makeSYNTHassignNotes to run the synthesizer
+call makeSYNTHassignNOTES.m to run the synthesizer

 then call an "orchestra file"